NFL Team Grades for Week 3

 Result: Won 31-17

-Had Aaron Rodgers been at 100 percent, the Redskins might have lost this game.
+Had Rodgers been at 100 percent, the Redskins might have lost.
 He wasn't, though, and Washington didn't.
 The defensive front was able to consistently pressure him.
 While this didn't lead to game-changing mistakes, it prevented him from carrying his team.

 Washington didn't need just one player.
 Alex Smith (220 yards passing, 20 yards rushing) and Adrian Peterson (120 yards, two touchdowns) led a precise, efficient offense that finished drives with points five times.

-We saw the return of aggressive Alex Smith too.
+We saw the return of aggressive Smith too.
 He completed passes of 46 and 50 yards.

 "We had them on their heels in the first half," Smith said, per John Keim of ESPN.com.
 "They didn't have a very good beat on what we were doing, run and pass.
 It was fun when you're playing that like that and rolling offensively."